GLP-1s, Pregnancy And Contraception: A Comprehensive Guide

 Can you take GLP-1s while breastfeeding?

 No, you shouldn’t take GLP-1s while breastfeeding.
-There is a lack of evidence available on whether GLP-1 drugs enter your breast milk, or their effects on breastfed infants or lactation, but the British National Formulary (BNF) advises avoiding them to be safe.
-[10] If you're breastfeeding, your doctor or clinical team won't prescribe a GLP-1 medication to you to minimise any potential risks.
+There is a lack of evidence available on whether GLP-1 medications enter your breast milk, or their effects on breastfed infants or lactation, so the risk to a breast fed child can’t be ruled out.
+If you're breastfeeding, your doctor or clinical team won't prescribe a GLP-1 medication to you to minimise any potential risks.

 We're here to support you